+The city has held two public hearings to date.
 The Planning Commission conducted a public hearing on May 15, 2018 to review the proposed draft of the Camas Urban Tree Program.
 After public testimony and deliberation, the Commission directed staff to do more outreach to the developers.
-In response to this directive, staff reached out to the following companies to ask for their feedback on the draft Urban Tree Program: AKS Engineering; BIA of Clark County; Clark Land Design; Olson Engineering; PBS Engineering; Torvale; Arborscape; Cascade Tree Works; Waverly Homes; New Day Arborist and Landerholm, P.S.

-Staff included the above mentioned developers along with the required local and state agencies when sending out the State Environmental Policy Act Determination of Non-significance (non-project action) on May 24, 2018 (Attachment D).
+In response to this directive, staff reached out to the following companies to ask for their feedback on the draft Urban Tree Program and met with several of them: AKS Engineering; BIA of Clark County; Clark Land Design; Olson Engineering; PBS Engineering; Torvale; Arborscape; Cascade Tree Works; Waverly Homes; New Day Arborist and Landerholm.
+Staff included the above mentioned developers along with the required local and state agencies when sending out the State Environmental Policy Act Determination of Non-significance (non-project action) on May 24, 2018.
 The deadline for appeal was June 7, 2018, and no appeals were filed.
+In addition to the required public notices, the Camas-Post Record, published an article in regard to the program on May 31st (Attachment "C"), and the city posted updates on Facebook.
+Public notices were published in the Post Record on May 3, June 7, July 12, and July 26, 2018 (Legal Publication numbers 605736, 608128, and 610293).